Waveform-Analytics/.github/profile/README.md

 # Tools and Examples

 Welcome!
-We're glad you're here.
-There's not much to see yet but stay tuned for some exciting additions in the near future!
+Our first repository is live!
+If you're curious, please head on over to the [animal density demo](https://github.com/Waveform-Analytics/wa_density_demo) and check out the **notebooks** folder for a quick overview of the processing steps.

 ## Mission